yodertv/Reminders/readme.txt

 - Use shelljs.sed to "bake" variables into the scripts.
 Keeping @ANT@ format.
 - Newest bootstrap version 3.3.1.
 Didn't work.
 Went back.
 - Further testing found two bugs (8 and 9)
+- Got getCollectionMames() and collection.drop() working on local host.
+Curious about the number of collections opening.
+That must be the mongojs library.
+I added close() to the method I tested.
+- Objective to leave ngResource unchanged (i.e. reproduce the REST API)

 // Known bugs next Bug#9
 (Bug#8) Drop collection fails to return (HTTP Pending).
 Collection is succesfully dropped.
 (Bug#7) With new angular and locationProvider fails to reload history page.
+Not solved by redirect to history.html.
 (Bug#6) Invalid date on history page in IE9.

 // Future enhancements